-In this SEO Power Suite review, we’ll look at each of the tools individually before rounding off with pricing info, support, and our overall conclusions about SEO Powersuite.If you’d like to try a free, basic version of SEO PowerSuite, download the program here and start installing while you read this review.
+This SEO Power Suite review will look at each tool individually before rounding off with pricing info, support, and our overall conclusions about SEO Powersuite.If you’d like to try a free, basic version of SEO PowerSuite, download the program here and start installing while you read this review.
 This way, you can analyze your website with me.

 #1.
 Rank Tracker Review

 The first tool that we’re going to review it’s Rank Tracker.
-The key to a good keyword ranking and research tool is accurate rankings, and Rank Tracker allows us to track keyword rankings from across different search engines across the world.
-Besides that, we can conduct extensive keyword research and look at competitors’ rankings and ‘steal’ their top rankings.
+The key to a good keyword ranking and research tool is accurate rankings, and Rank Tracker allows us to track keyword rankings from different search engines worldwide.
+Besides that, we can conduct extensive keyword research, look at competitors’ rankings, and ‘steal’ their top rankings.

 1.1 Rank Tracking

 Keyword Tracking is the main functionality of this tool.
-You can track as many keywords as you want, check the rankings and changes.
-Also, Rank Tracker Historical Data offers you the ability to see where you have been over a period of time and the competition.
-Keep in mind that it is not available in the free version of the tool.
+You can track as many keywords as possible and check the rankings and changes.
+Also, Rank Tracker Historical Data allows you to see where you have been over a while and the competition.
+Keep in mind that it is not available in the tool’s free version.

-Rank Tracker is integrated with Google Analytics and Google Search Console, so if you add those to your project, you will get information about how much traffic a specific keyword brings and how many SERP impressions it gets so you can optimize the page accordingly.
+Rank Tracker is integrated with Google Analytics and Google Search Console.
+If you add those to your project, you will get information about how much traffic a specific keyword brings and how many SERP impressions it gets so you can optimize the page accordingly.

-Another awesome feature is the possibility to configure from a list of search engines only the Search Engines you are interested in tracking rankings for.
-Besides Google (in all countries), Bing, Yahoo, DuckDuckGo, Yandex, there are local search engines: Rambler and Mail.ru for Russian Federation, Naver for Korea, etc.
+Another nifty feature is the possibility to configure from a list of search engines only the Search Engines you are interested in tracking rankings for.
+Besides Google (in all countries), Bing, Yahoo, DuckDuckGo, and Yandex, there are local search engines: Rambler and Mail.ru for Russian Federation, Naver for Korea, etc.

-With the Keyword Map function, you will be able to group keywords together and then assign them a URL/page.
+With the Keyword Map function, you will group keywords and assign them a URL/page.
 This way, you can create content clusters.